 WHEREAS, he leaves to mourn his passing a devoted wife, Elnora; one sister, Mrs. Alice Pepper; one daughter, Mrs. Phyllis Anderson (and husband Reuben); two sons, Wansley Amos (and wife Jessie) and Frederick (and former wife Mary); eight grandchildren: Ary, Brian, Kevin, Nikki, Kenyatta and Javier Wright, and Raina and Vincent Anderson; one nephew, Arthur Pepper, Jr., five sisters-in-law: Mrs. Ruth Blackburn (and husband Archie), Mrs. Marcella McLemore (and husband Ben), Mrs. Wilhemina Wilson (and husband Thomas), Mrs. Delores M. Wright (husband Harry, deceased); Mrs. Evelyn Wright (husband Reaber, Jr., deceased) one brother-in-law, Wansley Hill (and wife Rachel); and a host of other relatives and friends who dearly loved him:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and accomplishments of Amos Wesley Wright of Jackson, Mississippi, an outstanding educator in our state, and extend the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Bill Murphy and his family, be forwarded to the Mississippi Arts Commission and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this Resolution be presented to the family of Amos Wesley Wright and be made available to members of the Capitol Press Corps.